nimicent/watson-beat/initial_setup.md

 ## A. Windows

-1. Go to your Start Menu, type in the search "cmd".
-Right click on it, and "Run as Administrator".
+1. If you have not already done this: Go to your Start Menu, type in the search "cmd".
+Right click on the terminal icon, and "Run as Administrator".
 2. First, make sure if python has been installed at any point in time. type ```python -V```
 3. If you had a ```python is not recognized as an internal or external command``` error then we need to install python!